 Element’s powder characterization services

-Our materials experts are at the forefront of additive manufacturing testing, providing comprehensive services from powder characterization to mechanical testing to failure analysis.
+Our materials experts are at the forefront of additive manufacturing testing, providing comprehensive services from full-scope powder characterization services required by ISO/ASTM 52907 to mechanical testing to failure analysis.
 We work to ensure your materials meet relevant standards, as well as any custom standards or test requests provided by your organization.